Garage (video game): Release

 The first release of this game was limited to 3,000 copies.
 The game's publisher, Toshiba-EMI, withdrew from CD-ROM publishing before further copies could be produced.
 Even in Japan, where the game was released, original copies of Garage are considered extremely rare, with only a few thousand in existence.
 When a used copy of the game appeared on the trading site Suruga-ya, it initially had an asking price of 300,000 yen.

 Its first availability on the internet can be attributed to members of 4chan's retro gaming board, /vr/, who discovered it on an auction site, and pooled funds together in order to acquire and preserve it.
 The game's creator initially held resistance to republishing it, citing issues of "game balance", as well as his lack of rights to the property.
 A limited re-release, titled "Garage Private Edition", went on sale in mid-2007, and quickly sold out.
 With permission of Tomomi Sakuba, the game was a repackaging of the original release.

-On March 31, 2020, LoneDev reverse engineered the game and implemented a patch to translate the videogame into English.
-The GarageDoor patch was discussed on Discord and released on GitHub.
-The project had greatly increased interest in the video game in Western countries because the language barrier was not a problem anymore.
-This patch also allowed to play the game on non-Japanese Windows 10 systems.
+On March 31, 2020, LoneDev reverse engineered the game and implemented a patch to translate the videogame into English and permit game play on non-Japanese Windows 10 systems.
+The GarageDoor patch was announced on Discord and released on GitHub, greatly increasing interest in the video game in Western countries.

-On December 10, 2021, an official remastered version of Garage, titled Garage: Complete Version, was released on iOS and Android devices, being the first time the game would be officially playable in English – featuring UI and game balance improvements, new chapters, sidequests and multiple different endings.
+On December 10, 2021, an official remastered version of Garage, titled Garage: Complete Version, was released on iOS and Android devices, the first time the game would be officially playable in English – featuring UI and game balance improvements, new chapters, sidequests and multiple different endings.
 This version was later ported to Microsoft Windows, releasing on Steam as Garage: Bad Dream Adventure on July 7, 2022, and also Nintendo Switch under the same name on June 6, 2024.